ST JOHNS 074

 As well as developing a personal relationship with God, the children will also develop respect for others, contribute positively to society and help protect our world, guided by the principles of Catholic Social Teaching (CST).

-Implementation
+RE - Implementation

-From EYFS through to Year 6, our school follows Margaret Carswell’s In God’s Name programme for the teaching of RE.
+In Key Stage 2, our school follows Margaret Carswell’s In God’s Name programme for the teaching of RE.
 The materials are mapped to the new Religious Education Directory (RED) and are differentiated by the RED End of Phase Outcomes, to an age-appropriate level.

 Content is arranged deliberately to mirror the Liturgical Calendar and so the life of Jesus is explored 'logically', at the same time in school as it is in the Church.
 In God's Name presents a Catholic world view through learning about the Traditions of the Church, Human Experience, Creation and Scripture, named as the sources of revelation in Dei Verbum.